Publications

 Book chapters

-Skilling, K., & Park, W. (in press).
+Skilling, K., & Park, W. (2024).
 STEM in a changing world: “Insider” and “outsider” perspectives.
-In L. English & T. Lehmann (Eds.), Developing students’ STEM problem solving skills.
+In L. English & T. Lehmann (Eds.), Ways of thinking in STEM-based problem solving.
 Routledge.

 Erduran, S., Guilfoyle, L., & Park, W. (2024).
 Broadening STEM education through cross-curricular collaboration: The case of argumentation in science and religious education.
-In Y. Li, Z. Zeng & N. Song (Eds.), Disciplinary and Iiterdisciplinary education in STEM: Changes and innovations (pp. 241-264).
+In Y. Li, Z. Zeng & N. Song (Eds.), Disciplinary and interdisciplinary education in STEM: Changes and innovations (pp. 241-264).
 Springer.

-- Erduran, S, & Park, W. (2023).
+Erduran, S, & Park, W. (2023).
 A systemic approach to the integration of Big Science in science education.
 In P. Charitos, T. Arabatzis, H. Cliff, G. Dissertori, J. Forneris & J. Li-Ying (Eds.), Big Science in the 21st century: Economic and social impacts.
 IOP Publishing.

 Erduran, S., & Park, W. (2023).
 Argumentation in physics education: Recent trends and key themes.
 In M. F. Taşar & P. Heron (Eds.), International handbook of physics education research.
 AIP Publishing.